 💡 More Typescript?
 No problem, check this out:

 Summarizing our quick yet mysterious journey across React with the Typescript world you can see with just these two simple examples that Typescript gives you really powerful tools to use in your daily work.
 With Typescript, you gain full control over creating what you want from A to Z.

 We’ve gone through a bunch of Typescript features like creating custom types, generics, union types, intersections, types inference but there are many more things to discover.
 But I bet you wouldn’t stay here for another hour. 😀

-Nevertheless, if you are interested in why Typescript I encourage you to check out its official documentation.
+Nevertheless, if you are interested in Typescript I encourage you to check out its official documentation.
 Inside you’ll find more examples and use cases of all features that will help you build the app of your dreams.
-I hope now you are fully convinced why Typescript is the best choice to write frontend applications.
+I hope now you are fully convinced that Typescript is the best choice to write frontend applications.
 Especially with React. 💙

 Trying to stay up-to-date?
 TechKeeper's Guide will save you a lot of time

 We know how much effort it takes not to fall behind with new technologies.
 Our newsletter means hand-picked and condensed news in your inbox, once every two weeks.
 You will never miss anything big from the IT world for sure. 📰